cnshsliu/bpgpt/README.md

 #### For Workflow Designers:

-- Craft workflows, design UIs.
+- Design workflows with WorkGPT Designer.
 - Generate & enhance workflow templates.

 #### For End-Users:

-- Initiate workflows, review worklists, handle tasks.
+- Initiate workflows, review personal worklists, handle tasks.

 #### For Developers:

-- Integrate the engine into applications.
+- Integrate the engine into applications with API.

 #### For Business Analysts: